Learn how to use Cricut Design Space in this overview of my top 10 favorite things you can do in the Cricut software.

 Also, make sure to check out my unboxing the Cricut Maker post where I go over all that it can do.

 Extras in Cricut Design Space

 1. Cricut Access – If you are just starting out with a brand new Cricut you will get a free trial of Cricut Access.
 Make sure to browse around all that’s available in Cricut Access to see if it’s worth continuing on.
 Plans start at $7.99 a month and include a ton of projects, fonts, and images.
 I think this is the easiest way to get started with the Cricut program.

-All of the images available with a Cricut Access subscription has the little green A tab on the left side of the image.
+All of the images available with a Cricut Access subscription have a little green A tab on the left side of the image.